 Assistive devices can help take the stress off your damaged joints and protect them from injuries.
 For example, use a cane on the opposite side of the knee or hip joint with RA.
 It can take 20% to 30% of the weight off and make you more stable.

-You can also try pens, pencils, and toothbrushes that have thick handles to make it easier to use the joints in your hands.
-To cut stress on your shoulders, use tools that let you reach items on high shelves.
+You can also try pens, pencils, and toothbrushes with thick handles that make them easier to hold.
+To cut stress on your shoulders, use tools to help you reach for items on high shelves.

 Avoid Strain on a Single Joint